LIPS-scheme/lips/REFERENCE.md

 (vector->string vector start)
 (vector->string vector start end)

-Function return new string created from vector of characters in given range.
+Returns new string created from vector of characters in given range.
 If no start is given it create string from 0, if no end is given it return string to the end.
 ```